 Emma began her career with a keen interest in mental health following her MSc in Applied Criminology and Forensic Psychology from Edinburgh Napier University.
 She has a vast amount of experience in the hospitality industry and moved into the third sector supporting a local children’s mental health organisation before joining The Larder.
 She is knowledgeable and empathetic to mental health struggles for young people, specifically in Scotland.
-She has been working in the industry for just over three years now supporting a wide range of fundraising and communications related activities.
+She has been working in the industry for over four years now supporting a wide range of fundraising and communications related activities.

 Community Development Worker